 It’s clear to everyone, except this woman, that I’m in severe agony.
 She’s the only thing between me and relief.

-At this point I realise that everyone is lined up in the “pick up prescription” line up.
+At this point I realize that everyone is lined up in the “pick up prescription” line up.
 Nobody, however, is at the “drop off” prescription lineup.
 I slip over to the drop-off line and politely ask if I can pick up my prescription there.
 Within the next 30 seconds I have the pill down my throat.